 Your plans don’t always have to involve going out for drinks or dinner.
-Even planning a wine night with friends or a Netflix marathon can put a silver lining on your workday.
+Even planning a Netflix marathon can put a silver lining on your workday.
 The point is to craft your days to be more than just “work.”
 By penciling in some fun time several days a week, you can find a healthy way to balance your personal and professional life.

 8. Practice meditation.

 Practicing meditation can do a lot to decrease stress and anxiety, as well as improve mental and spiritual health.
 Proper meditation can decrease workplace anxiety for those in high-pressure work environments, such as in customer support or service.

 Even five minutes a day is a great start to a meditation routine.
 Practice deep breathing and clearing your mind.
 Simple methods like this are effortless and will help you find balance in your life, as well as let go of the negativity and stress that you may experience on a daily basis.